 Keele University is committed to graduating excellent clinicians.
-The admissions process is designed to select students with abilities and characteristics that indicate their potential to become excellent doctors.
+The admissions process is designed to select students with abilities and characteristics that indicate their potential to become an excellent doctor.

 On this page you will find information about:

-We advise all applicants who are considering applying to check these webpages thoroughly.
-It is the responsibility of the applicant to ensure that they meet academic and other requirements before applying.
+We advise all applicants who are considering applying to check these web pages thoroughly.
+It is the responsibility of the applicant to ensure that you meet academic and other requirements before applying.